dgaydukov/cert-aws/sa/README.md

 * athena federated query (from multiple sources).
 ELT using athena federated (read from multiple sources and store in s3)
 * athena udf
 * glue etl job vs athena etl job
-* aws config CF template (check that ec2 is of specific type and alert when type has been changed)
+* aws config cf template (check that ec2 is of specific type and alert when type has been changed)
-* Kinesis firehose real example (with cf template)
+* Kkinesis firehose real example (with cf template)
 * enable connection draining and see how it works when you de-register instance or it failed
 * create private hosted zone, see how it all works
 * create both memcached/redis elasticache endgine and check how do they work (add snapshot to redis and recover from snapshot to new cluster, add redis replication group)